 1.7.2 Absorbance responses, i.e., optical densities, for samples should be between 0.1 and 1.0 absorbance units to ensure a linear response.
 Alternatively, the instrument’s actual linear range may be demonstrated using a series of diluted samples.
 A higher absorbance response can be obtained by using a longer path length cell, a smaller extract volume, or a larger sample size.

-1.7.3 Check the accuracy of the wavelength readings using a standard reference material such as holium oxide filter (NIST SRM 930e) at least quarterly.
+1.7.3 Check the accuracy of the wavelength readings using a standard reference material such as holmium oxide (NIST SRM 930e) or didymium filter at least quarterly.

 1.8 Procedure